-How Subject Bonus Points work
+How Subject Adjustment Factors work

 You’ve just finished (or are sitting) your HSC.
 You’re ready to take on the world.
 And you want to apply to Western.
 You’ve come to the right place.

-Which courses award Subject Bonus Points?
+Which courses award Subject Adjustment Factors?

-Not all courses award Subject Adjustment points.
+Not all courses award Subject Adjustment Factors.